Home

 Dehydration and poor circulation may cause a chicken comb that normally stands erect to flop over, though some chickens have grown too tall a comb or it’s been damaged and is unable to stay erect.

 Some parasites may attack the soft flesh of a chicken comb and cause damage and a crusty or flaky surface.
 Changes in comb appearance should be noted and a cause found.
 This may prevent the spread of illnesses in the flock.
-If you have a question you would like answered click here.
+If you have a question you would like answered click here or type your Question below.

 Chicken Comb Questions